Nilak14/express-ts-starter/README.md

-# 🚀 Express + TypeScript + Mongoose Starter Template
+# 🚀 Express + TypeScript + Prisma + PostgreSQL Starter Template

-A **production-ready boilerplate** for quickly setting up an **Express.js** application with **TypeScript** and **MongoDB (Mongoose)**.
+A **production-ready boilerplate** for quickly setting up an **Express.js** application with **TypeScript**, **Prisma ORM**, and **PostgreSQL**.
-This template comes pre-configured with essential features like API versioning, rate limiting, logging, and much more — helping you focus on building features instead of boilerplate setup.
+This template comes pre-configured with essential features like API versioning, rate limiting, logging, database migrations, and much more — helping you focus on building features instead of boilerplate setup.

+> **Note:** The main branch contains Express + MongoDB setup.
+This `prisma-postgres` branch uses Prisma ORM with PostgreSQL for modern type-safe database operations.

 ---